merivale/victor/README.md

 I hope these conventions are all intuitive and easy to understand.
 The point of adopting them is to make the examples that follow easier on all of us.

+Objects occur in two places in the nucleus: as the *main* object which satisfies the condition, or as a *balancing* object inside the condition itself.
+The main object is encoded in the first direct form of the pronoun.
+Balancing objects are encoded in either the second or third direct forms.

 A balance consists of a *weight*, optionally preceeded by a *relator*:

 ```elm